CitrineInformatics/citrine-python/docs/source/data_entry.rst

 Data Entry
 =========================

-Creating and Data Model Objects
+Creating Data Model Objects
 ---------------------------------

 Each data object and template in the GEMD_ data model has a corresponding resource in the Citrine Python Client.
 For example, the :class:`citrine.resources.process_spec.ProcessSpec` class implements the ProcessSpec_ object in GEMD_.
-The Citrine Python Client implements are consistent with the GEMD_ model specification.
+The Citrine Python Client implementations are consistent with the GEMD_ model specification.

 The Citrine Python Client is built on top of and entirely interoperable with the taurus_ package.
 Any method that accepts the Citrine Python Client's implementations of data model objects should also accept those from taurus.